runspired/runspired.com/_posts/2024-01-31-modern-ember-data.md

 Whether or not you use EmberData to manage your requests doesn't change the fact that *they need managed*.
 Even just a single, relatively simple request has this need.

 But the value doesn't end here.
-Lets take our migration further
+Lets take our migration further.

 ### Taking our Migration Even Further